DanielButlerIsMyName/nvim-config/README.md

 # Neovim Configuration Repository

 Welcome to my Neovim configuration repository!
-This repository contains all the configuration files, plugins, and shortcuts I use to enhance my Neovim experience.
-Whether you're looking to adopt some best practices or just curious about my setup, feel free to explore and customize it for your own workflow.
+This repository contains all the configuration files, plugins, and shortcuts I use to for Neovim.

 ---
 ## Overview

 This repository includes:
 - **Core Neovim configurations**: Settings for performance, appearance, and behavior.
-- **Plugin management**: Using [Lazy.nvim](https://github.com/folke/lazy.nvim) for effortless plugin handling.
+- **Plugin management**: Using [Lazy.nvim](https://github.com/folke/lazy.nvim) for plugin handling.
 - **Custom keybindings**: Personalized mappings for efficient navigation and editing.
 - **Language Server Protocol (LSP)**: Configured for enhanced coding assistance and autocompletion.